Ehiremen/dlx-assembler/README.md

 # **dlx-assembler**
-an assembler that converts dlx-format instructions to 32-bit binaries. done using C++ and compiled on JetBrains CLion the program reads a dlx-format instruction file and converts each line to its equivalent assembly language format. the assembly instructions get written to a file (instr.txt)--this can be changed in "void convertAndWriteInstr(vector<string> vecOfCodeLine, vector<string> vecOfLabelsAdr)" ~line 546.
+an assembler that converts dlx-format instructions to 32-bit binaries. done using C++ and compiled on JetBrains CLion.
+  the program reads a dlx-format instruction file and converts each line to its equivalent assembly language format. the assembly instructions get written to a file (instr.txt)--this can be changed in "void convertAndWriteInstr(vector<string> vecOfCodeLine, vector<string> vecOfLabelsAdr)" ~line 546.

 ###  *my approach:*